Category: Big Adventures

 Bikepacking Southern Iran: Day Two

 Southwest of Shiraz is a big green splodge on Google Maps, reportedly the ‘Maleh Galeh’ protected area.
 Running through its heart is a road of the smallest designation.
 Satellite imagery depicts rural asphalt becoming dirt, weaving along the scoured valleys of the tail end of the Zagros, a scattering of villages promising basic provisions.
-Though […] Continue reading →
+Though by no means the quickest route towards the coast, I have not come here to fight with trucks and buses on the highways of Iran.
+This road appears to fit my standard criteria of being the most obscure-looking alternative to the highway – my tried-and-tested… Continue reading →

 -